"This sport appeared in Europe at the end of the nineteen-seventies"

 2008 – The first international club competition was organized in France.
 This EPFA Power Champions League brought together the top eight teams from four European countries.
 Development clinics were also held in Ireland and Switzerland.

 2009 – The international training course for referees.
-1st Americas Cup: competition organised in Atlanta and bringing together the best teams from the USA and Canada ; development clinic in Poland ; FIPFA acquires the status of Federation recognised by the IPC (International Paralympic Committee).
+1st Americas Cup: competition organised in Atlanta and bringing together the best teams from the USA and Canada ; development clinic in Poland and Singapore ; FIPFA acquires the status of Federation recognised by the IPC (International Paralympic Committee).

 2010 – 2nd Power Champions League in Europe organised in England: Scotland and Wales Demonstrations – 2nd Cup of the Americas held in Vancouver to the Canada.